OpenDSA/OpenDSA/RST/source/Glossary.rst

    enqueue
       A specialized term used to indicate inserting an element onto a queue.

+   entry-sequenced file
+      A file that stores records in the order that they were added to the file.

    enumeration
    enumerate
       The process by which a :term:`traversal` lists every object in